kudobuilder/kudo/keps/0009-operator-toolkit.md

 - [Extensions and Bases](#extensions-and-bases)
 - [Execution State](#execution-state)

-These combine to form a operator responsible for the deployment, upgrading, and day 2 operations of software deployed on Kubernetes.
+These combine to form an operator responsible for the deployment, upgrading, and day 2 operations of software deployed on Kubernetes.
 While KUDO ships with a templating system, it is not intended to advance the state of deploying software on Kubernetes, and provides facilities for integrating with other templating and deployment systems.
 KUDO's focus is instead on the sequencing and day 2 operations of this software, and is able to take advantage of existing templating to fulfill this need.

 ### Definitions

 ### Operator Organization

-A operator bundle is a folder that contains all of the manifests needed to create or extend a KUDO operator.
-In the most basic form, a operator bundle is structured in the following format:
+An operator bundle is a folder that contains all of the manifests needed to create or extend a KUDO operator.
+In the most basic form, an operator bundle is structured in the following format:

 ```bash
 .